juju/docs/src/en/charms-offline.md

  - Distributing snaps internally
  - Using the localhost cloud (LXD) offline

-## Offline mode strategies (proxies and mirrors)
+## Offline mode strategies

 This section will offer guidance at the system administrator level by describing what resources/protocols are required by various types of Juju deployments.
-In addition, suggestions for achieving the corresponding services are offered by means of HTTP/S proxies, APT proxies, and APT repository mirrors.
+In addition, suggestions for achieving the corresponding services are offered by means of HTTP/S proxying, APT proxying, and repository mirroring, Juju agent mirroring, and cloud image mirroring.
 See [Offline mode strategies][charms-offline-strategies].

 ## Configuring Juju for offline usage